freevariable/Sydneus-Serverless-Astrophysics/README.md

 If you wish to use our generator, you will need to purchase an access key from **freevariable** to cover at least your *pay-per-use* usage of our serverless backend.

 ### Probe your first solar system!
-Make the following call to the **list/sector** API; it will dump a list of systems in a JSON file:
+Make the following call to the **list/sector** API; it will dump a list of systems in a JSON response:
 ```
 curl 'http://127.0.0.1:5043/v1/list/sector/player4067/310/224'
 ```